 I realize it can be difficult to choose a psychologist, therapist or counselor and I hope you'll find information here that will help you with this decision.

-I received my B.A. from Pennsylvania State University in 1974, and received my Ph.D. from the University of Minnesota in 1979.
+I received my B.A. from Pennsylvania State University and my Ph.D. from the University of Minnesota.
 For my doctoral dissertation, I studied conflict patterns in premarital couples and helped develop a test to facilitate marriage counseling and education programs called PREPARE-ENRICH.
 After completing my doctoral degree, I worked as an associate research scientist at the American Institutes of Research in Palo Alto, California studying the effectiveness of counseling interventions for children in families of divorce and remarriage.

 Although I loved research and teaching, I missed the personal connection found in direct service.
 I left research and teaching to complete my post-doctoral clinical training at the Stanford Stress Management Clinic in the Department of Psychiatry and Behavioral Sciences and at the Community Counseling and Education Center in Fremont, California where I provided individual and couple counseling and therapy.
 I am a member of the American Psychological Association, California Psychological Association, the California Association of Marriage and Family Therapists, the Sacramento Valley Psychological Association, The International Centre for Excellence in Emotionally Focused Therapy, and The Greater Sacramento Davis Emotionally Focused Therapy Community.